 CLEAN POWER - (See ELECTRICAL SYSTEM in this section.)

 The various Windows, Linux, and Mac acquisition machines perform a standard set of data acquisition, archiving and processing functions on many of the permanently installed data collection systems.
-All data is archived in 15-minute intervals in our redundant CentOS NAS.
-All acquisition computers have redundant machines in an event of a system failure.
-All systems in the electronics/computer lab are powered through a heavy-duty UPS.
+All data is archived in regular intervals to our shipboard file server.
+All systems in the electronics/computer lab are powered through a data center grade UPS.
 Some of the permanently installed data acquisition systems include (see also separate entries for these items):

 • 75kHz and 150kHz RDI Ocean Surveyors ADCP, running University of Hawaii's UHDAS software.